 2. Main Functions of NetCrafter

-This program is mainly draw network automatically based on Tanimoto coefficients using Gene,
+This program is mainly draw network automatically based on Tanimoto coefficients using Gene, GO and HPO inputs.

 The results can be saved as a file of PDF, JPG, and PNG format.